 Natural Remedies for Reducing Anxiety and Stress

 Many people who seek treatment for anxiety or stess often consider antipsychotic medications as a weapon of last resort.
+However, it's no secret that these drugs can come with a long list of unwanted side effects, such as personality changes, reduced sexual drive, sleep disorders, potential for addiction, mood swings, and even depression.

 Do I Need to Seek Medical Help for Being Anxious?

-Herbal Remedies that Help Fight Mental Disorders
+Natural Remedies That Help Fight Mental Disorders

 Lemon balm

-Lemon balm (also known as Melissa) is another member of the mint family that possesses strong anti-anxiety property; since the ancient times, it is reputed for its calming effect on mind and body.
+Lemon balm (also known as Melissa) is another member of the mint family that possesses strong anti-anxiety property.
+Since the ancient times, it is reputed for its calming effect on mind and body.

 Passionflower